Rogê Ferreira: Early years and studies

 Born in the city of São Paulo, he graduated in Law from the University of São Paulo, at the traditional Largo do São Francisco Law School.
 In 1948, he became president of the Academic Center XI de Agosto and, soon after, the first president of the São Paulo State Student Union (UEE).

 After his mandate, he became president of the National Union of Students (UNE), the national organization of Brazilian students, in July 1949, with a mandate until July 1950.
 He resigned three months before the end of his term to pursue his candidacy for state representative for the Brazilian Socialist Party (PSB).
-Elected, he became leader of his party's caucus.
+Elected, he became the leader of his party's caucus.

 Federal Deputy

-In 1954, he was elected to the Federal deputy for São Paulo, and this time he also took over the leadership of the PSB.
+In 1954, he was elected to the Federal deputy for São Paulo.
+This time, he also took over the leadership of the PSB.
 In 1955 he ran for mayor of São Paulo, finishing fourth.

 As a member of parliament, he acted in defense of workers, civil liberties and national interests.
 He was involved in the laws that granted job stability to pregnant women and union leaders, as well as those that regulated various professions.
 He was also the author of the law that regulated the profession of librarian in Brazil.

 In the early hours of April 2, 1964, while the then president João Goulart, besieged by the military uprising, was still in the country, the president of the Federal Senate, Auro de Moura Andrade, in an extraordinary session declared the presidency of the Republic vacant and immediately closed the session.
 As he was leaving, Rogê physically assaulted Andrede with two spits, while his colleague, Tancredo Neves, called Andrade a “scoundrel, scoundrel”'.

 Shortly after the establishment of the Brazilian Military Dictatorship, Rogê Ferreira had his mandate revoked and his political rights suspended by Institutional Act No. 1.